developerhelperhub/kuberentes-help/terraform/tutorials/README.md

 - Install Docker
-- Install Kind and create cluster of Kubernetes
+- Understand Kind and create cluster of Kubernetes
-- Install the Terraform
+- Understand the Terraform
-- Understand Helm Standing
+- Understand Helm

 We setup the Jenkins in the Kubernetes Cluster through Helm chart and its configuration.